gaming-wall-street/cns-fails-sec/README.md

 ## Data Quality SEC

 We found some broken entries in the files.
-Those look like strange scanner issues (e.g. using `|` instead of `!`).
-Also the price column is missing some entries.
+Those look like OCR scanning issues (e.g. using `|` instead of `!`), which suggests that a portion of the data was submitted to the SEC in the form of paper, and scanned by the commission.
+Also, the price column is missing many entries in earlier years.

 ### Missing Price entries